Quality isn’t subjective — it’s contractual.

 • Title II Construction Phase Oversight

-• Technical Design & Specification Review
+• Technical Design and Specification Review

-• COR Support & Construction Advisory Services
+• COR Support and Construction Advisory Services

 Federal Registrations